Tag Archives: shady city

 “I’m independent,” I told her.
 “Formerly of the Daily but I left.”

 Rita nodded.
 “Oh yes,” she said.
 “You wrote the piece on the Knock Knock Club.
-You were looking for Mayor Feltz.”
+You were looking for Feltz.”

 “That’s correct.
 I’d like to ask you some questions about your family.”